-The electricity goes out and you are suddenly surrounded by eerily silent darkness.
+The electricity goes out and you are suddenly surrounded by an eerily silent darkness.
 You frantically search your memory for the last place you saw the flashlight.
 Fumbling around in the dark, you desperately hunt for a light source.
 Are you ready to light your world without electricity?

 - Battery Powered Lights

 - Chemical Light Sources

 - Manually Powered Lights

 Light sources in each of these categories may be a valuable resource to you when you get left in the dark and need light.
 Some are more sustainable than others.
 The power outage may last a few hours or several months.
 Are you ready to light your world regardless of the status of the electric grid?
 Let’s review your available options.

 Start by evaluating exactly what your lighting needs are.
 Think about the various ways that you may need light as you complete your daily tasks.
 Each light is intended to serve a unique purpose.
 For instance: a headlamp provides great hands-free light, but a lantern would work better to provide area lighting around a table.
 The soft glow of the fireplace may be all the light that is needed, or perhaps you need bright light for a detailed task.

 Some situations may be better served with a flame-less lighting option.
 An open flame can be dangerous, especially around young children.
 If there is any possibility of a gas leak, an open flame could be deadly.
 If you are sheltering-in-place in a sealed room an open flame would consume valuable oxygen.
 Plan appropriate light sources for each scenario you may experience.